-Construction plans must be provided with the FDP Application unless waived by the County Engineer.
+Construction plans must be provided with the FDP Application.
 FDP Applications can be submitted for structural or non-structural projects.
 In Larimer County, structural projects include (but are not limited to) buildings with at least two walls or a roof, gas and liquid storage tanks, electrical facilities (e.g. cellular towers, transformers, solar panels, etc.), and fixed accessory structures (decks, fences, carports, gazebos, pergolas, etc.).
 Non-structural projects include (but are not limited to) earthwork activities, stream restoration, bank stabilization, bridges, culverts, roads, and utility projects.
 For non-structural projects, construction plans must be certified by a licensed Colorado Professional Engineer (PE).
 Further discussion on the requirements for construction plans is provided in the Construction Plans section of this guide.

-Hydraulic Study
+W Hydraulic Study

-A hydraulic study is required for the following unless waived by the County Engineer:
+A hydraulic study is required for:

-- Floodplain development and variance requests within a floodway zone including existing, unpermitted development or change of use applications, - Floodplain development or a new use to an existing structure within 100' of a channel centerline in a Zone A floodplain or as determined by the County Engineer, - Variance requests where hydraulic conditions need to be evaluated by Larimer County Flood Review Board (FRB) or at the discretion of the County Engineer, - Floodplain Project Reviews, and - Map Amendments
+- Floodplain development and variance requests within a floodway zone including existing, unpermitted development or change of use applications, - Floodplain development within 100' of a channel centerline in a Zone A floodplain or as determined by the County Engineer, - Variance requests where hydraulic conditions need to be evaluated by Larimer County Flood Review Board (FRB) or at the discretion of the County Engineer, - Floodplain Project Reviews, and - Map Amendments